 For steel and titanium alloys, we use a heating process called annealing.
 With a laser, we selectively heat the material until it gets close to its melting point.
 By heating the material to just before the melting point, we’re able to create striking black markings.
 The annealing process does not remove any material.
 At American Wire EDM, we use annealing for things like surgical tools which need markings but cannot have crevices or indentations, as those things can breed bacteria.
 While annealing is an effective process, it is only effective with titanium and steel.
 Moreover, annealed markings can disappear if the material is heated to an extremely high level.

-Laser light can cause plastic to change color.
-Color change is a simple process that creates a marking using a laser to change the color of the material – without removing material from the surface of the plastic.
-Color change is very common method of laser part marking, especially for consumer electronics.
+Laser light can cause plastic to change its color.
+The color change is a simple process that creates a marking using a laser to change the color of the material – without removing material from the surface of the plastic.
+Color change is a very common method of laser part marking, especially for consumer electronics.

 Regular marking Lasers can cut very thin materials.
-Laser cutting thin materials is very efficient; however it is important to know that not all materials are suitable for this process.
+Laser cutting thin materials is very efficient; however, it is important to know that not all materials are suitable for this process.
 Some materials will show heat damage from laser cutting.
-Cutting thicker materials, such as sheet metal, fiberboards, and fabrics, requires high-powered marking lasers.
+Cutting thicker materials, such as sheet metal, fiberboards, and fabrics require high-powered marking lasers.
 Industrial, high-powered lasers usually employ wattages that run into the thousands.

 Laser beams can ensure that ceramic paints and films are permanently applied by melting them into place.
 This process is called “deposition.”
 We use this process for things like decorative glass.
 This process is not a simple one, nor is it cheap, but the results are spectacular.

 Engraving is the most common method of laser marking.
 In this process, the laser beam-material from the surface of the part.
 Essentially, the laser beam acts like a chisel, chipping away at the surface to create the marking.
 The trench that laser marking produces is usually quite shallow: between .0001” and .005”.